-As seen, regarding the cost function, the Gaussian anamorphosis (as implemented here) did not improve the minimization with respect to the ETKF, although the transformation served to obtain a lower value for the observational term \mathcal{J}0 .
-Out of several transformation possibilities, Amezcua and Leeuwen (2014) concluded that using the CDF estimated from the ensemble model equivalent of the observations to also transform the observations (as done here given the considerations indicated in Sect.
-2.6) was the worst option.
-In any case, we have also seen here a specific example that shows that even if marginal Gaussianity is improved in both transformed control variables and the model equivalent of the observations, the joint probability is not guaranteed to be bivariate Gaussian (Fig. 4).
-It is also interesting to note that the slope of the scatterplot examples shown in Fig. 4 is positive for the two separate branches of an apparent switch occurring in SST (with a sharp negative step in SST around CAM.clfrc_rhminl=0.88) at this location in the North Atlantic.
-Thus, the slope for a linear regression in this relation would have been clearly negative, as opposed to the slopes in

-COMP.name x^{t} x^{b} $x^a - ETKF{60}$ $\boldsymbol{x}^{a} - \text{ETKF}{60} - \text{GA}^{2}{\theta, y}$ x^{a} - FDS-MKS FDS-EKS x^{a} - FDS-IKS CAM.cldfrc_rhminh 0.80 0.75 0.76 0.82 0.81 0.76 0.69 CAM.cldfrc_rhminl 0.91 0.88 0.91 0.90 0.90 0.90 0.91 CAM.ch4vmr 791.6 800.0 801.0 798.2 798.7 797.4 800.5 CAM.co2vmr 284.7 300.0 300.0 301.2 298.8 301.4 302.5 CAM.zmconv_c0_lnd 0.0035 0.0202 0.0208 0.0167 0.0287 0.0238 0.0377 CAM.zmconv_c0_ocn 0.0035 0.0202 0.0155 0.0230 0.0290 0.0327 0.0478 CAM.zmconv_ke 1.0e-06 5.0e-06 2.3e-06 4.6e-06 4.1e-06 3.75e-06 3.02e-06 POP2.bckgrnd_vdc1 0.16 0.19 0.18 0.19 0.19 0.19 0.18 POP2.hmix_gm_nml.ah 4.00e+07 4.20e+07 4.17e+07 4.30e+07 4.17e+07 4.30e+07 4.46e+07 POP2.freshwater_gis 0.0075 0.0 0.0038 0.0144 -8.4e-04 6.28e-05 5.5e-04 $\mathcal{J}{0}(\boldsymbol{\theta})$ 373.39 64.95 61.23 50.24 91.81 48.88 $\mathcal{J}(\boldsymbol{\theta})$ 373.39 66.43 66.83 51.85 93.13 55.20 the individual two branches.
-This switch in SST here seems to be associated with a displacement in the North Atlantic gyre and (possibly coupled) cloud development.
-This general negative slope in SST with respect to CAM.cldfrc_rhminl is clearly shown at the given location in the ensemble sensitivity plot in Fig. 6.
-The switch also indicates that the background values and perturbation sizes are key for FDS estimation and indicates why the corresponding SST plot for FDS in Fig. 6 differs substantially from the ensemble sensitivity at the given location (note that the sensitivity about the background is the same for both FDS schemes: the FDS-MKS and the FDS-IKS).
-Additional sensitivity plots (not shown) also indicate a positive mean ensemble sensitivity of both total cloud cover and large-scale precipitation with respect to the CAM.clfrc_rhminl at this location, while the sensitivity of the cloud cover to CAM.clfrc_rhminl becomes negative for latitudes lower than 50° N in the North Atlantic.
-A major point here is that the Gaussian anamorphosis cannot solve the strong non-linear relationship in this case.
+As seen, regarding the cost function, the Gaussian anamorphosis (as implemented here) does not improve the minimization with respect to the ETKF, although the transformation serves to obtain a lower value for the observational term \mathcal{J}o .
+Out of several tranformation possibilities, Amezcua and Leeuwen (2014) concluded that using the cdf estimated from the ensemble model equivalent of the observations to also transform the observations (as we have done here, given the considerations indicated in section 2.6) was the worst option.
+In any case, we have also seen here a specific example that shows that even if marginal Gaussianity is improved in both transformed control variables and the model equivalent of the observations, the joint cdf is not guaranteed to be bivariate Gaussian (Fig. 4).
+It is also interesting to note that the slope of the scatterplot examples shown in Fig. 4 is positive for the two separate branches off an apparent switch occurring in SST (with a sharp negative step in SST around CAM.clfrc rhminl=0.88) at this location in the North Atlantic.
+Thus, the slope for a linear regression in this relation would have been clearly negative, as opposed to the slopes in the individual two branches.
+This switch in SST here seems to be associated to a displacement in the North Atlantic gyre and (possibly coupled) cloud development.
+This general negative slope in SST with respect to CAM.cldfrc rhminl is clearly shown at the given location in the ensemble sensitivity plot in Fig. 6.
+The switch also indicates that the background values and perturbation sizes are key for FDS estimation, and supports why the corresponding SST plot for FDS in Fig. 6 differs substantially from the ensemble sensitivity at the given location (note that the sensitivity about the background is the same for both FDS schemes; the FDS-MKS and the FDS-IKS).
+Additional sensitivity plots (not shown) also indicate a positive mean ensemble sensitivity of both the total cloud cover and the large-scale precipitation with respect to the CAM.clfrc rhminl at this location, while the sensitivity of the cloud cover to CAM.clfrc rhminl becomes negative for latitudes lower than 50°N in the North Atlantic.
+A major point here is that the Gaussian anamorphosis cannot solve the strong nonlinear relationship in this case.
 Also, the MARGO coverage is far denser in the North Atlantic than in the rest of the global ocean.
-Thus, the updates to global parameters in the control vector are strongly influenced by the sensitivities in the area.
-The MARGO coverage in the North Atlantic can be adequate regarding the analysis of the glacial climate at the LGM, and here it has been useful to show that the anamorphosis, as applied here, has not been able to solve the strong non-linearities found in the North Atlantic area.
-Still, in other conditions with available proxy time series, one could possibly apply alternative transformations for the observations based on their own statistics, and results could perhaps improve.
+Thus, the updates in global parameters in the control vector are stronly influenced by the sensitivities in the area.
+The MARGO coverage in the North Atlantic can be adequate regarding the analysis of the glacial climate at the LGM, and here it has been useful to show that the anamorphosis, as applied here, has not able to solve the strong nonlinearities found in the North Atlantic area.
+Still, in other conditions with available proxy time series, one could possibly apply alternative transformations for the observations based on their own statistics, and result could perhaps improve.
 Also, a further evaluation of the specific contribution from each observation to the increments could serve to design quality controls and improved ensemble approaches.
-By only looking at the posterior estimates in Table 5, it does not seem possible to derive any general conclusions about the benefit of the Gaussian anamorphosis in ensemble Kalman schemes for multi-decadal climate analysis from the view of this experiment, but further exploration is needed.
+Looking at the posterior estimates in Table 5, it does not seem possible to derive any general conclusion about the benefit of the Gaussian anamorphosis in ensemble Kalman schemes for multidecadal climate analysis at the view of this experiment, but further exploration is needed.